DecisiveAI/staging-mdai-docs-v2/content/quickstart/collect.md

 An OpenTelemetry collector is a component that receives and forwards telemetry data.

+## Set Up a Collector

+1. From the [MDAI Example Config repo](https://github.com/DecisiveAI/configs/blob/main/otel_config.yaml), copy the `otel_config.yaml` into your working directory.

+2. Deploy the Otel config to your cluster.

+    ```
+    kubectl apply -f otel_config.yaml
+    ```

+3. Verify that the collector is running in Kubernetes.

+    ```
+    kubectl -n mdai get pods --selector app.kubernetes.io/name=gateway-collector
+    ```

+    Output should be similar to the following.

+    ```
+    NAME                                 READY   STATUS    RESTARTS   AGE
+    gateway-collector-74f69ccf5b-896gk   1/1     Running   0          2m28s
+    ```

 ## Collect Logs

 We'll use Fluentd to capture the synthetic log streams you created, and forward them to the collector.